OpenHFT/Chronicle-Engine/docs/high-level.md

+# Engine High Level Spec

+## Header
-All messages that are send to the server follow the initial header :
+All messages that are sent from a client to a Chronicle Engine via TCP contains a header, below is the specification for this header.

 ### Type: <see table below >